Chorus/Note-Documentation/docs/DataCollection/EditDataAfterSession.md

 <img src="/img/EditDataSession.png" width="400" />

 1. Tap on the session you want to edit.
+2. Click on the Observations tab.
+3. Tap on the target you want to edit.

-2. Click Edit in the top right corner.
+4. Click Edit in the top right corner.
-3. Make the change(s).
+5. Make the change(s).
-4. Click OK to save.
+6. Click OK to save.

 You can add, delete or change a response.
 Click OK to save your changes.
 You can't edit a target if the session was already submitted.